From taxi rank to restaurant owner: SA woman’s hustle leaves Mzansi inspired

 The 29-year-old from Montclair, Umlazi, has launched Spicy Much, a company offering affordable spices and sauces.
 She offers nine spice blends, including Ndlunkulu, a unique curry mix in South Africa owned by a black woman.

-The cook from Johannesburg has also started a spice business, focusing on showcasing her food through spices.
+The cook from South Africa has also started a spice business, focusing on showcasing her food through spices.
 She recently introduced a new hot sauce and aims to franchise Vumile Cooks and bring Spicy Much brands to supermarkets.

 SA applauds the young lady